NNPDF/pineappl/tutorial/mainpage.md

 1) for which process is the prediction for?
 Which observable is shown?
 2) Is there a corresponding measurement?
 Where's the paper for that measurement?
-Where's can we get the measurements corresponding to the predictions?
+Where can we get the measurements corresponding to the predictions?
 3) Which program/generator was used to produce this grid?
 What version?
 Which runcards were used, which parameter values?

 These questions do not concern the main data, the theory predictions, but instead the *metadata*, that's the data about the data.
-The subcommand that we'll need is `info`.
-The easiest way to answer all the questions is to print all metadata using
+The subcommand that'll show you the metadata is `info`.
+There are several ways to get the metadata, but in this instance it's easiest to simple print out everything:

     pineappl info --show LHCB_WP_7TEV.pineappl.lz4